unibeck/Smartphinder/README.md

 This is a full-stack application that was a school project, but also showcases a few skills.
 This project shows my familiarity with popular frameworks, language build patterns, decently clean code (though it could be improved), and testing.
-While this isn't a full-blown and fleshed out applications, it does touch many facets of a would be production application.
+While this isn't a full-blown, production ready application - it does touch many facets of a such an application.
 A very interesting addition to this application is a unique implementation of a constraint satisfaction based algorithm.
 I implore you to look into the algorithm section along with the source code.